Aging and Reliability of Quantum Networks: Aging theory for chains and networks

 Furthermore, in implementation (b) it is not guaranteed at all that the chain works from the beginning.
-So we ask (for the same parameters) how large $N'p$ needs to be to guarantee that implementation (b) has in the beginning a working probability of at least $p_{\text{thres}}=0.9$ (orange surface in Fig.~\ref{fig:chainresult}).
+So we ask (for the same parameters) how large $N'p$ needs to be to guarantee that implementation (b) has in the beginning a working probability of at least $p_{\text{thres}}=0.9$ (green surface in Fig.~\ref{fig:chainresult}).
 Clearly, the lower the probability that a single connection is functioning, the higher multiplicity is needed for an initially working chain.
 Interestingly, for much lower failure rates $\mu'<\mu$ this is also the determining factor for $N'$, if both conditions shall be satisfied.
 Hence we arrive at two different effects, relevant in different parameter regimes, that can be useful in determining which devices to consider when building a new network.
-Cheaper and imperfect devices with the same failure rate may seem tempting if the price of $N'=N/p$ devices compared to the price of $N$ "perfect" devices is lower.
+Cheaper and imperfect devices with the same failure rate may seem tempting if the price of $N'=N/p$ devices compared to the price of $N$ ``perfect'' devices is lower.
 However, as derived above, one actually needs a much higher number of cheaper devices than one would naively think.

 While the repeater chain may be considered as a simple toy model, future quantum networks will have complex topologies \cite{rabbie2022designing}.
 Similarly, the components of other quantum technological devices are likely to exhibit more complicated functional dependencies than the ones underlying the repeater chain.
 In order to demonstrate that our methods are capable of dealing with these, we consider a network as in Fig.~\ref{fig:simple} (b), which can be seen as a structural approximation of an optimized network under realistic conditions \cite{rabbie2022designing}.
-In Appendix B we derive a formalism to deal with this type of topologies using the method of indicator functions instead of probabilities.
-In Appendix C we present a discussion of aging effects under device failure in the topology of Fig.~\ref{fig:simple} in some detail.
+In Appendix~B we derive a formalism to deal with this type of topologies using the method of indicator functions instead of probabilities.

+We now demonstrate in some detail the methods described above on two different examples, one of them being the topology of Fig.~\ref{fig:simple}.
+To summarize briefly, we saw that there is a difference between the following two models: \begin{itemize} \item[(a)] Each edge has a multiplicity of $N$, where every physical connection works perfectly in the beginning; however, the connections are affected by an exponential decay with failure rate $\mu$. \item[(b)] Each edge has a multiplicity of $N'$, where each physical connection is not working in the beginning with a certain probability $1-p$; the connections are also affected by an exponential decay with failure rate $\mu'$. \end{itemize}